patelneel1994/Feature-Request/README.md

 This project is only intended to run on Mac OS X El Capitan Version 10.11.4
 ####You will need to have "pip" installed
 ######Pip is a package management system used to install and manage software packages written in Python.
+Here is the link to install "pip" https://pip.pypa.io/en/stable/installing/
+#######OR follow these instructions
+Download file from (Save as by right clicking) https://bootstrap.pypa.io/get-pip.py
+######From terminal simply type "sudo python get-pip.py"
 ####You will need to install SQLAlchemy, Flask

 To install  SQLAlchemy: “sudo pip install SQLAlchemy”